 The return to the Commerce building reunited the PTO but the organization soon found that it had outgrown the space.
 Faced with overcrowded and uncomfortable conditions, the PTO began moving all of its operations to a new facility in Arlington, Virginia, in 1967.

 The PTO move took two years, but by late 1968 it was clear that the reading room area would not remain vacant for long.
 The Department of Commerce Law Library, which at the time occupied a space on the seventh floor of the building, was slated to move in.
 Writing in December 1968, American University law professor Stanley J. Bougas enthusiastically endorsed the shift, remarking that the reading room’s “high ceilings with the decorative murals lend a cathedral-like atmosphere that inspires an aura conducive to legal research.”
 The Law Library move may have begun as early as 1971.

 As part of the ongoing renovations to HCHB, by 2010 the Departmental Library on the seventh floor was merged administratively and physically with the Law Library on the first floor.
-Today, the library is known as the Commerce Research Library, and serves all bureaus of Commerce.
+Today, the library is known as the Commerce Research Library, and serves all bureaus of Commerce (except PTO).
 It's collections include materials in the areas of business, trade, industry, economics, legal and legislative, travel, technology, professional development, as well as materials published by and about the Department of Commerce.
-The beautiful Reading Room is available for DOC staff to visit, work away from their offices, or enjoy a variety of library and bureau-sponsored events.
+The beautiful Reading Room is available for DOC staff to visit, work away from their offices, or enjoy a variety of library events.

 Monday to Friday

 8 a.m. to 4:30 p.m.

 General Public - by appointment only

 An official website of the U.S. Department of Commerce